Interruption to your water supply - UB7 - West Drayton

 You are here : At Home > Privacy & cookies > Privacy notice

-We always recommend that our customers and stakeholders read this privacy notice in full.
-It explains who we are, how and why we collect personal data from you, how and why it will be processed by us and our commitment to protecting your data.
+We recommend that our customers and stakeholders read this privacy notice in full as it explains who we are, how and why we collect personal data about you, how and why it will be processed by us and our commitment to protecting your personal data.
+However, you may find the following a helpful brief summary:

-We are registered as a data controller with the Information Commissioner's Office and our registration number is Z8926206.
+We are registered as a data controller with the ICO and our registration number is Z8926206.

-This privacy notice applies to the personal data we collect about you through our website www.affinitywater.co.uk and the My Account portal, by post, by telephone, in person (for example at your doorstep), through our social media platforms, through our app, from third parties and when you otherwise communicate with us.
+This privacy notice applies to the personal data we collect about you through www.affinitywater.co.uk (our “Website”), the My Account portal, by post, by telephone, in person (for example at your doorstep), through our social media platforms, through our app, from third parties and when you otherwise communicate with us.

 This privacy notice may change from time to time and, if it does, the up-to-date version will always be available on our Website.
-We will also tell you about any important changes to our privacy notice.
+We will also tell you about any significant changes to our privacy notice by email or in other communications from us.
+This privacy notice was last updated on 15 March 2023.

-This section informs you of what information we collect about you and why.
-Personal data means any information about an individual from which that individual can be identified.
+This section informs you of what information we collect about you.

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-We collect personal data about you if you fill in forms on the Website or correspond with us by telephone, email or otherwise.
+We collect personal data about you if you fill in forms on our Website or correspond with us by telephone, email or otherwise.
 This includes information you provide when you:

 We may also ask you to share your personal data with us if it is necessary for us to provide our services to you – for example, we may ask if you require priority services.